 Our thoughts on the future of digital innovation and the cloud.

-I have been working with cloud technologies (Iaas, PaaS and SaaS) since 2010.
+I have been working with cloud technologies (Iaas, PaaS and SaaS) in the enterprise IT market since 2010.
 Over that time I have had a few opportunities to evaluate cloud vendors against each other in order to determine which offering would meet a given client’s needs at that time.